pjotrekk/lightning/blogpost/blogpost.md

 }
 ```

-Here we defina a `@Configuration` Bean that extends `AbstractMongoClientConfiguration`.
+Here we define a `@Configuration` Bean that extends `AbstractMongoClientConfiguration`.
 Just override few methods, privide our Environment parameters and voila!
 We have integrated MongoDB to our app.

 ```java
 public interface LightningRepository extends MongoRepository<Lightning, String> {